HariKarumuri/libkafkahelper/README.md

 ### Applying Singleton to `KafkaServiceManager`

-In your code, `KafkaServiceManager` is designed as a Singleton to manage Kafka producers and consumers.
+In our code, `KafkaServiceManager` is designed as a Singleton to manage Kafka producers and consumers.
 Here’s how it fits into the Singleton pattern:

 1. **Private Constructor**: The constructor `KafkaServiceManager::KafkaServiceManager()` is private, preventing direct instantiation of `KafkaServiceManager` objects from outside the class.